Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

 `Git ( https://git-scm.com )`_ code repository together with an embedded issue tracker and PR system.

+Note:
-.. note:: If you are contributing to the documentation, its repository can
+ If you are contributing to the documentation, its repository can
           be found `here ( https://github.com/godotengine/godot-docs )`_.

 The Git version control system is the tool used to keep track of successive